 The fellows are very active with team and event coverage at various levels.
 Each fellow will function as a high school team physician as well coverage of Marymount or George Mason Universities.
-The fellows are also involved with training room coverage for the Washington Wizards Basketball, Washington Valor Football, and Potomac Nationals Baseball.
+The fellows are also involved with training room coverage for the Washington Wizards Basketball, Washington Spirit Soccer, and DC Defenders Football.
 Finally, the fellowship covers the DC Divas Woman’s Football Team.

 The fellows are additionally actively involved in the planning and execution of coverage for the Marine Corps Marathon, Army 10-Miler, Reston Triathlon and several Special Olympic events.